benjiec/tangle-coral/README.md

 ## Workflow and Scripts

-The general workflow looks like the following
+The general workflow looks like the following, starting with a KEGG pathway module and the HMM profiles for orthologs for that module

-  * Select a module to use; e.g. a module can be a pathway
-  * Detect Proteins using ortholog profile HMMs: tblastn+HMM based refinement
+  * Detect Proteins using ortholog profile HMMs: HMM search plus refinement
   * Classify Proteins: hmmscan
   * Cluster Proteins: MMSeqs2
-  * Generate MSAs: Muscle and hmmalign
+  * Generate MSAs: Muscle
   * Finish Protein Sequences
-  * Improve Phylogene-aware family profiles

-The following instructions use M00009 KEGG module, describing the TCA cycle, as an example.
+The following instructions use "m00009", which is the KEGG module M00009 describing the TCA cycle.
 Replace this number with other module IDs as appropriate.

 ### Generating Query .hmm for a KEGG Module